makestatic/udu/README.md

 Report bugs to <https://github.com/makestatic/udu/issues>
 ```

 ## License
-This program is distributed under GPL-3.0 or later, see the [LICENSE](./LICENSE) file for details.
+THIS PROGRAM IS DISTRIBUTED UNDER GPL-3.0-OR-LATER, SEE THE [LICENSE](./LICENSE) FILE FOR DETAILS.

-### Acknowledgements
+## Acknowledgements
-- Thanks to the [OpenMP](https://openmp.org) specification and its implementations by [GCC](https://gcc.gnu.org/) and [LLVM](https://llvm.org/) for making FOSS high-performance parallel computing possible.
+Thanks to the [OpenMP ARB](https://openmp.org) for the OpenMP specification and its implementations by [GCC](https://gcc.gnu.org/) and [LLVM](https://llvm.org/) for making FOSS high-performance parallel computing accessible.